cornezuelo/basicFW/README.md

 ## Views
 Your views go in the `views/` folder, using the Twig templating engine.
 You have got a `{{ dump(variable) }}` method enabled for debuging variables if you need it.

+# TO-DO
+* Refactoring of the routing system, in order to use an alias for the route (which can be used with a `path()` function in twig) and accept multiple routes.
+In case of repeating routes, we'll use either the first or the last one that gets matched.
+* `path()` method in twig for rendering routes.
+* `param()` method in twig for printing parameters.